openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 As mentioned in [Big picture](#the-big-picture), for CUS local use, metrics can be shipped to many different solutions.
 For example:

 * Data can land to locally deployed Observatorium.
-Obsevatorium is our open-source project that can already be installed anywhere to fulfil the proposed architecture.
+Observatorium is our open-source project that can already be installed anywhere to fulfil the proposed architecture.
 The first time user onboarding experience is certainly less than optimal, though a decent level of investment in better documentation, reusable dashboards and alerts and the operator deployment model would make this a drastically better experience.
 * 3rd-party vendor like Grafana Cloud, Amazon or Google Managed Prometheus, Logz.io and others.

 Exact offering is still to be discussed, but we need to acknowledged that managing monitoring is and expensive business.